 - If you are required to attend a court hearing, you should plan to be there at least ten minutes early.
 You should coordinate with your attorney as to who will speak in front of the judge, and what documents, evidence, or other information you should bring with you to the court hearing.
 At all times in the courtroom, you should be quiet and business-like, and do nothing to disrupt your hearing or other hearings which are held while you are present.

 - Hearings before the judge are merely opportunities for the judge to hear both sides of a disputed issue, and not a means to harm or punish you.
 You should not be frightened or nervous about a court date.

-- Every 6 months during your Chapter 13 plan, you will receive a report of the status of your case.
-These reports—called semi-annual reports—are sent in February and August of each year.
+- Once a year during your Chapter 13 plan, you will receive a report of the status of your case.
+This report—called an annual report—is sent in February of each year.

 - Please review the report and contact your attorney if you have any questions (that are not answered by the FAQ section); or if you notice any discrepancies in payments, claims, or other matters.
 DO NOT contact the Trustee's office unless your attorney is unable to help you (ALL inquiries MUST be submitted in writing).

 - All proofs of claim are reviewed by the Trustee’s office prior to placing the claim in a pay status.